services

 Additional information for these services, including rates, are described on the FAQs page.

 Kathryn currently co-facilitates two in-person consultation groups for therapists with Tyler Witzig LCSW, each holding a relational and experiential lens: a monthly peer learning group for mental health professionals, and a twice-monthly didactic group focused on the person of the therapist.
 Spots for these groups are currently full, please email with interest for a Fall group.
-Both groups meet in person and offer continuing education credits for LPCs and LCSWs.
+Both groups are at cost, meet in person, and offer a range of continuing education credits for LPCs and LCSWs.

 Training & facilitation